gwen-interpreter/gwen/README.md

 Gwen
 ====

-Gwen is [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter that turns [Given-When-Then](https://github.com/cucumber/cucumber/wiki/Given-When-Then) steps into automation instructions and executes them for you so you don't have to do all the programming work.
+Gwen is a [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter that turns [Given-When-Then](https://github.com/cucumber/cucumber/wiki/Given-When-Then) steps into automation instructions and executes them for you so you don't have to do all the programming work.
 It has an abstracted [evaluation engine](https://github.com/gwen-interpreter/gwen/wiki/Evaluation-Engines)